 \subsubsection{Baselines}

-We evaluate STaR using a wide range of state-of-the-art baselines across various categories to ensure a comprehensive comparison across different reasoning paradigms.
-Our baselines consist of recent closed-source models with and without thinking abilities, representing the forefront of commercial LLM development.
-We also compare our work to open-source models, including general-purpose LLMs and those that have been specifically improved with slow-thinking mechanisms.
+We evaluate STaR against a wide range of state-of-the-art baselines across various categories to ensure thorough comparison of different reasoning approaches.
+In Table \ref{tab:overall-performance}, the CoT column indicates whether explicit step-by-step reasoning is enabled during inference, consistent with the slow-thinking setting.
+Our baselines include recent closed-source models with and without slow-thinking capabilities, reflecting recent progress in commercial LLMs development.
+We also compare our work to open-source models, including general LLMs and those that have been specifically improved with slow-thinking mechanisms.
 These models vary in scale from 0.6B to over 120B parameters.
-Additionally, we compare our results with specialized table reasoning systems with unique architectures or training strategies to analyze structured data.
-These include models that are fine-tuned for table tasks and those that are trained with reinforcement learning on verifiable table reasoning rewards.
-This wide variety of baseline selections allows us to compare STaR's performance on models of different scales, designs, and training methodologies.
+Additionally, we compare with specialized table reasoning systems that employ unique architectures or training strategies for tabular data.
+These include models fine-tuned for table tasks and those trained with reinforcement learning on verifiable table reasoning rewards.
+This diverse baseline selection allows us to evaluate STaR's performance across models of different scales, designs, and training methodologies.